 Figure 2 shows the distribution of transaction prices from the household survey.
 Most transaction prices for mechanized desludgings are multiples of 5,000 CFA.
 Almost 30% of mechanized desludgings cost 25,000 CFA, with 56% of transactions costing 20,000, 25,000, or 30,000 CFA.
 We observe similar coarseness in the distribution of prices for manual desludging.
-While this is mostly due to the fact that firms find it more efficient to use round numbers when performing cash-based transactions (Beaman et al. 2014), the fact that a large number of transactions have prices that are not multiples of 5,000 CFA suggests that this does not represent a hard constraint for providers or clients.
+While this may be partly due to the fact that firms and clients find it more efficient to use round numbers when performing cash-based transactions (Beaman et al., 2014), the fact that a large number of transactions have prices that are not multiples of 5,000 CFA suggests that this does not represent a hard constraint.